BY Team Veera

 No, having an abortion will not affect your fertility in the future.
 Many women who have abortions go on to have successful pregnancies later.
 Medical abortions have proven to be safe and not affect fertility.
 With repeat dilation and curettage procedures (e.g over 4-5), the lining of the uterus can accidentally be scraped off causing scarring in the uterus known as Asherman’s Syndrome which can affect fertility.
 This is very rare and can be managed by a fertility specialist.

-Are there any other complications of abortion?
+Are there any other complications?

 Abortion is a safe procedure with very few risks for the most part.
 However, if you have co-morbidities or are obese, you should consult an obstetrician before doing so.